 Kensington Kennel is located in Stowe, Vermont, right in the historic part of the village on Route 100.
 Our property abuts Sunset Hill and the woods begin behind our driveway.
 We welcome visits from potential forever families by appointment and have a guest house, for those who are coming from so far away that they need to stay overnight.

 Sometimes, we keep the pick bitch or dog puppy, if we get a puppy who looks to be better than anything we’ve bred to date out of their mother.
 However, we are very careful not to increase the size of our home pack, without retiring an older animal.
 It is mandatory to us that we have the time and focus to train and encourage each of our Tibetan Terrier puppies to blossom.
 That includes consistency of routine and an opportunity to watch the family’s goings-on, from a safe place.
 Depending upon the animal’s physical and emotional maturity – and the condition of the coat – that ‘pick’ puppy goes on the show circuit to compete in Conformation under highly accomplished and skilled handlers in one of several classes, according to age.
-Pamela and Mark Desrosiers have been handling Kensington Tibetan Terriers, since 2007.
+Pamela and Mark Desrosiers handled our TTs from 2007 until 2017.
+Now, Rebecca Bradley is handling our animals.
 Back in 1992, Wendell Sammet handled our first dog.